tkem/uritools/docs/index.rst

 .. autofunction:: uricompose

+   All components may be specified as either Unicode strings, which will be encoded according to `encoding`, or :class:`bytes` objects.

-   `authority` may be a Unicode string, :class:`bytes` object, or a three-item iterable specifying userinfo, host and port subcomponents.
+   `authority` may also be passed a three-item iterable specifying userinfo, host and port subcomponents.
 If both `authority` and any of the `userinfo`, `host` or `port` keyword arguments are given, the keyword argument will override the corresponding `authority` subcomponent.

-   If `query` is a mapping object or a sequence of two-element tuples, it will be converted to a string of `name=value` pairs seperated by `&`.
+   `query` may also be passed a mapping object or a sequence of two-element tuples, which will be converted to a string of `name=value` pairs seperated by `&`.

-   The returned value is of type :class:`str`.
+   The returned URI is of type :class:`str`.

 .. autofunction:: urijoin